Frequently Asked Questions

 For more information, check the guidelines here.

-If an activity idea submitted by a potential beneficiary is accepted for further development, Katalis will work with the potential beneficiary to further refine the activity, including reaching agreement on which aspects Katalis will support directly, and which aspects the beneficiary will fund/support (as part of the co-contribution requirement).
+If an idea is accepted for further development, Katalis will work with the potential beneficiary to refine their business opportunity, including reaching agreement on which aspects Katalis will support directly, and which aspects the beneficiary will fund/support (as part of the co-contribution requirement).

-Since Katalis is not a grant program and does not transfer funds to the beneficiary, Katalis may undertake a procurement process to select an appropriate third-party ‘Implementing partner’ (e.g., consulting firm, consultant individual, researcher, other DFAT program, other relevant organisation or individual) , and then contract that implementing provider to undertake the work on behalf of the beneficiary.
-Katalis would then collaborate closely with the beneficiary in the oversight of the implementing partner delivering the activity.
+Since Katalis is not a grant program and does not transfer funds to the beneficiary, Katalis may undertake a procurement process to select an appropriate third-party ‘implementing partner’ (e.g., consulting firm, consultant individual, researcher, other Australian Government-funded program, other relevant organisation or individual) , and then contract that implementing provider to undertake the agreed work on behalf of the beneficiary.
+Katalis collaborates closely with the beneficiary in oversight of the implementing partner delivering the supporting activity.

-Any business, business organisation or other organisation can submit an idea for an activity that satisfies Katalis’s investment criteria.
+Any business, business organisation or other organisation can submit an idea for a business opportunity that satisfies Katalis’s investment criteria.
 Proponents need to be registered in either Australia, Indonesia, or both countries.

-Ideas for activities can be submitted all year – there is no application deadline.
-Any activity agreed with Katalis management will either be included in Katalis’s annual work plans (finalised every December, for Government of Indonesia and the Government of Australia approval and implementation in the following calendar year) or else, if you have a really great idea that needs immediate attention, it can be submitted “out of session” to the GoI and GoA for approval.
+Ideas for business opportunities can be submitted all year – there is no deadline.
+Any opportunity agreed with Katalis management will usually be included in Katalis’s annual work plans (finalised every December, for Government of Indonesia and the Government of Australia approval and implementation in the following calendar year).
+Katalis can also submit ideas in need of immediate attention “out of session” to both governments for approval.

 If your business or business organisation has an innovative, commercial idea to increase bilateral trade and investment, submit your idea: